kaitntom/Test_plan_management_tool/README.md

 2. Make sure AI mode is set to remote
 3. Click on `Choose File` in order to upload a file
 4. Click on `Extract Text`
-5. Adjust the # of Steps; can choose anywhere from 1-50
+5. Adjust the # of Steps; you can choose anywhere from 1-50
 6. Click `Generate Test Steps`
-7. Edit the Generated the plan if you want
+7. Edit the generated plan if you want
 8. Click on `Save / Update Plan`

 ---